Nevraxe/Cervo/README.md

 Version model: (major).(minor).(hotfix)

- - **Major** version changes when there are major rewrites, major changes, or removal of deprecated features.
+ - **Major** version changes when there are major rewrites, major changes, non-backward compatible changes, and/or removal of deprecated features.
- - **Minor** version changes may affect the way the system is currently used, but will usually only take minor changes in the application to stay up-to-date.
+ - **Minor** version changes are all backward compatible and may contain deprecated features.
- - **Hotfix** version changes are bug fixes and small feature additions.
-Nothing in your code will have to change.
+ - **Hotfix** version changes are for bug fixes and small feature additions.

 Installing